 - The New Jersey Law Against Discrimination

 - Family Medical Leave Act

 Our attorneys are eager to help you obtain a fair resolution, whether through our negotiation of a settlement or through courtroom litigation.
-Get in touch with Lipsky Lowe for a consultation.
+Contact Lipsky Lowe for a consultation.
 With Lipsky Lowe, you have strength in your corner.